Physical activity level and future risk of mild cognitive impairment or dementia a critically appraised topic

 Digital Object Identifier (DOI)

 Covell, Gretchen E.Schlosser; Hoffman-Snyder, Charlene R.; Wellik, Kay E.; Woodruff, Bryan K.; Geda, Yonas E.; Caselli, Richard J.; Demaerschalk, Bart M.; and Wingerchuk, Dean M., "Physical activity level and future risk of mild cognitive impairment or dementia a critically appraised topic" (2015).
-Neurology Articles.
+Neurology.
 382.